 Thanks for your electrical wiring question Ross.

-Planning Circuits and Switching for Outdoor Lighting
+Electrical Circuits and Switch Wiring for Outdoor Lighting

 Application: Outdoor Lighting.

 Skill Level: Intermediate to Advanced – Depends on the number of lights that will be required within the circuit wiring.

 Tools Required: Basic Electricians Pouch Hand Tool, Voltage Tester, trenching equipment or shovels .

 Estimated Time: Depends on personal level experience and ability to work with tools and the condition of the soil where PVC conduit will be installed.

 Precaution: Identify the lighting circuit or power source, turn it OFF and Tag it with a Note before working with the wiring and connections.

 Notice: Installing additional electrical wiring for outdoor lighting should be done according to local and national electrical codes with a permit and be inspected.